jarecoo/practice/notes.md

 - Learn the principle of iteration; It will make you or break you. (death by a thousand cuts; winning is a game of percentages: he who tries more, wins more; take more shots; “By small and simple things, great things are brought to pass.”)
 - “‘Well-being is realized by small steps, but is truly no small thing’ -Zeno; the truth is one we know well: the little things add up….While the individual action is small, its cumulative impact is not…Choose the right way, and watch as all these little things add up toward transformation.“ The Daily Stoic p.161
 - “‘Work nourishes noble minds’ - Seneca, Moral Letters, 31.5 …The mind and the body are there to be used — they turn on themselves when not put to some productive end” TDS, p.163
+- “’You must build up your life action by action’ -Marcus Aurelius, Meditations, 8.32 If you follow The Process in your life — assembling the right actions in the right order, one right after the other — you too will do well.
+Not only that, you will be better equipped to make quick work of the obstacles along that path.
+You’ll be too busy putting one foot in front of the next to even notice the obstacles were there.”
+TDS, p.174

 ### Be Smart
 - You have a powerful brain, use it, exercise it.
 You want to keep it good and string for your whole life.